 Doris began practicing yoga in 1996.
 She has studied extensively at Foothill College with Ben Thomas, a Senior Certified Iyengar teacher with over 30 years of experience and globally renowned Restorative teacher, Judith Lasater at the Iyengar Institute in San Francisco.
 Doris believes yoga supports our most primal movements involving motions that is capable of reprogramming the body’s neuromuscular connections.
 She employs dynamic sequences to develop flexibility and to reeducate the body’s most basic movements so that they become connected, supple, and natural.

-Duanni Hurd had her first mind body practice when she was five with an uncle who was a Tai Chi master in China.
-A dedicated practitioner in kick-boxing and strength training since late 1990’s, she mostly focused on athleticism.
-She has been teaching yoga, Pilates, strength training and martial arts inspired fitness programs since 2003.
-In 2008, Duanni challenges her students with a dynamic flow sequence that focuses on building strength and endurance with meticulous attention to body alignment and steady breath.
+Duanni Hurd completed 250 hours teaching certificate in Vinyasa Flow with Mark Stephens in Santa Cruz in 2008.
+A dedicated practitioner in Mixed Martial Arts and strength training since late 1990’s, she has been teaching yoga, Pilates, strength training and martial arts inspired fitness programs since 2003, with over two thousand hours of teaching credits in the Bay Area.
+She challenges her students with a dynamic flow sequence that focuses on building strength and endurance with meticulous attention to body alignment and steady breath.
 Her biggest joy comes from helping her students build a strong body and balanced mind, as well as finding peace and lightness throughout the practice.

 Janya teaches Restorative Yoga and Vinyasa She received her formal yoga training from Avalon Yoga, holds an Ayurvedic Specialist degree from California College of Ayurveda and American Institute of Vedic Studies.
 She has studied yogic meditation and vedanta philosophy at Sivananda Ashram, Grass Valley.
 She has studied yoga with Scott Blossom, Judith Lasater, Sarah Powers and many teachers in the bay area.
 Janya emphasizes body and breath awareness and weaves spiritual teaching of yoga in to her classes while maintaining focus on the body.
 You connect with yourself and gain physical, emotional and mental health.
 Her teaching is gentle yet challenging.